ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 Then, each dataset was further subsetted to remove all observations where all the numeric columns \(last 3 columns\) were missing together and thus ensuring that any sales related entry in the index columns \(first 4 columns\) for purchase data can be removed and vice-versa.
 An identifier column was also added to both the datsets caleld `pur_sold` which will hold the string "purchased" and "sold" for the purchases and sales data respectively.
 Now both these datasets were appended into a single dataframe.

+A new column `month` was created from to the `sur_mon_yr` column to reflect the month for which the data corresponds to.
+Another new column `total_value` was created as a product of `quantity` and `market_cost`.
+Also, there were cases where `qauntity` was missing where the market cost was extrapolated as the `total_value`.

-The appended dataset was grouped across columns `hh_id, sur_mon_yr, pur_sold, 'item_category, from_whom` and the sum of quantity and cost and the mean of distance from village was calculated for each group.
+The appended dataset was grouped across columns `hh_id, sur_yr, month, pur_sold, 'item_category, from_whom`. `from_whom` had missing values which were extrapolated as 'undefined'.

+The sum of total value of assets sold and purchased and the mean of distance from village was calculated for each group.
 The data was widendened after aggregation across groups for further processing.

 ### 3. Cultivation Schedule (VDSA -Y)